 Franco Capelletti - Italy

-Franco Capelletti is one of the most lauded names in Italian judo and shares a lifetime of judo experience and knowledge as a technical advisor for the IJF and as vice-president of the European Judo Union (EJU).
+Franco Capelletti is one of the most lauded names in Italian judo and shares a lifetime of judo experience.

-The renowned 9th Dan (Kyudan) is also a kata commission director and European education commissioner for the IJF and retains a strong connection to the grassroots level of the sport as President of his highly-respected club, Judo Club Capelletti, which he formed in 2002.
+The renowned 10th Dan (Kyudan) retains a strong connection to the grassroots level of the sport as President of his highly-respected club, Judo Club Capelletti, which he formed in 2002.

 Peter Seisenbacher - Austria

-Shortly after competing at the 1980 Moscow Olympic Games, Seisenbacher made a three-month visit to Japan and in the words of his coach George Kerr he "came back a different fighter".
-The Vienna-born standout also won the 1985 World Championships and 1986 European Championships.
+Shortly after competing at Moscow 1980, Seisenbacher made a three-month visit to Japan and in the words of his coach George Kerr he "came back a different fighter".
+The Vienna-born standout also won gold medals at the 1985 World Championships and 1986 European Championships.

 Seisenbacher has followed the path of his mentor and has already enjoyed similar success as a coach.
-The former -86kg star was head coach of the Georgian team at London 2012 when Lasha Shavdatuashvili won -66kg gold and is now steering the Azerbaijan team to success at the top level.
+The former under-86kg star was head coach of the Georgian team at London 2012 when Lasha Shavdatuashvili won the under-66kg gold medal.

 Kosei Inoue - Japan